What To Wear Under Bike Helmet?

 If you’re wondering why it’s because your helmet is meant to fit you perfectly.
 The padding inside the helmet is supposed to sit snugly on your head, and wearing visors, ball caps, and beanies can affect that.
 Wearing such accessories can compromise the safety of your helmet as they are made from bulky materials.

-If you don’t have any appropriate accessories mentioned above, you could temporarily wear beanies to protect you from the cold.
+If you don’t have any of the appropriate garments mentioned above, you could temporarily wear beanies to protect you from the cold.
 But make sure they are made of light fabrics.
-And, try buying a cycling cap or balaclava as soon as possible.
+And try buying a cycling cap or balaclava as soon as possible.

 Related reading: Best Cycling Neck Gaiter Reviews & Buying Guide